corda/samples/stockpaydividend-TokenSDK/README.md

 ### Running the sample
 To go through the sample flow, execute the commands on the corresponding node

 ##### Pre-requisite.
-IssueMoney - Company
+IssueMoney - Bank
-In order to pay off dividends from the company later, the bank issues some fiat tokens to the company.
+In order to pay off dividends from the company later, the bank issues some fiat tokens to the WayneCo.
 This can be executed anytime before step 6.
 >On bank node, execute <br>`start IssueMoney currency: USD, amount: 500000, recipient: WayneCo`

-##### 1. IssueStock - Company
+##### 1. IssueStock - Stock Issuer
-Company creates a StockState and issues some stock tokens associated to the created StockState.
+WayneCo creates a StockState and issues some stock tokens associated to the created StockState.
->On company node, execute <br>`start IssueStock symbol: TEST, name: "Stock, SP500", currency: USD, price: 7.4, issueVol: 500, notary: Notary`
+>On company WayneCo's node, execute <br>`start IssueStock symbol: TEST, name: "Stock, SP500", currency: USD, price: 7.4, issueVol: 500, notary: Notary`

-##### 2. MoveStock - Company
+##### 2. MoveStock - Stock Issuer
-Company transfers some stock tokens to the Shareholder.
+WayneCo transfers some stock tokens to the Shareholder.
->On company node, execute <br>`start MoveStock symbol: TEST, quantity: 100, recipient: Shareholder`
+>On company WayneCo's node, execute <br>`start MoveStock symbol: TEST, quantity: 100, recipient: Shareholder`

 Now at the Shareholder's terminal, we can see that it received 100 stock tokens:
 >On shareholder node, execute <br>`start GetStockBalance symbol: TEST`

-##### 3. AnnounceDividend - Company
+##### 3. AnnounceDividend - Stock Issuer
-Company announces the dividends that will be paid on the payday.
+WayneCo announces the dividends that will be paid on the payday.
->On company node, execute <br>`start AnnounceDividend symbol: TEST, dividendPercentage: 0.05, executionDate: "2019-11-22T00:00:00Z", payDate: "2019-11-23T00:00:00Z"`
+>On WayneCo's node, execute <br>`start AnnounceDividend symbol: TEST, dividendPercentage: 0.05, executionDate: "2019-11-22T00:00:00Z", payDate: "2019-11-23T00:00:00Z"`

 ##### 4. GetStockUpdate - Shareholder
 Shareholders retrieves the newest stock state from the company.